-When was the last time a UK prime minister faced such a vote of no confidence?
+So when was the last time a prime minister was in such a weak position?

 Jim Callaghan — 1979